ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/rmnftofr.a.experimental.md

 # rmnftofr.a

-Cancel the buy offer made on the token
+Cancel the buy offer made on the Uniq

 ## Technical Behavior